choshina/RelationalFalsification/README.md

-This is the repository for the paper "Robustness Assessment of DNN Controllers of AI-Enabled CPS" submitted to AAAI-2025, AI Alignment track
+This is the repository for the paper "Relational Falsification of Hybrid Systems"

 ***